AnggaGenki/genky-portfolio-server/docs/api/user.md

 {
   "username": "?", // optional
   "password": "?", // optional
+  "password_confirm": "?", // appears if the password exists
-  "password_confirm": "?" // appears if the password exists
+  "current_password": "?" // appears if the password exists
 }
 ```